 I have learned to live with grief as a companion in life, and that includes my counselling space.
 It enhances my work but it does not dominate it.
 The counselling space is all about you.
 It is your time.
 And time is precious.

 I’d love to find out what I can help you with.
-You can call me on 0411 889 175, email me or complete the form below to arrange a complimentary 20 minute consultation or make an appointment.
+You can contact me using the link below to arrange a complimentary 20-minute consultation or make an appointment.